OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 5. Congratulations!
 In this exercise, you learned how to navigate through the inline pictures on a document and learned how to replace images!
 Let's continue with Exercise 4!

 ## Exercise 4: Using Search and inserting Content Controls
 *In this exercise, you will continue working on the Visual Studio solution for the StatementOfWork add-in you created on in the previous steps.
 You will extend the add-in's capabilities by adding JavaScript code to search for content in the document and add content controls.
-Content controls are a key building block in Word development and enables developers to insert 'placeholders' in the document that can be later identified and replaced with different content.
+Content controls are a key building block in Word development and using them enables developers to insert 'placeholders' in the document that can be later identified and replaced with different content.
 This exercise is cummulative and assumes you completed  Exercise 2.*

 1. A common scenario in Word development is reusing documents to create new ones.
 A "Statement of Work" (SOW) is a very good example of this.
 By replacing a few fields, an existing SOW may be a completely new SOW instance.
-To illustrate that point, we will implement a simple example on how a template can be created.
+To illustrate that point, we will implement a simple example of how a template can be created.

 2. Go back to Visual Studio, make sure you are using the StatementOfWord project.